-One of the places which we love to visit is the island of Hvar and especially the town Hvar which is on our opinion among the most beautiful towns in Croatia.
-Obviously we are not the only ones who fancy the town of Hvar.
-During the last years the town of Hvar has been recommended by several world famous magazines as a top destination to visit, some have even called it the St Tropez of Croatia.
+The island of Hvar, the sunniest place in whole Croatia, is one of the places we always love to visit, especially the town of Hvar which is, in our opinion, among the most beautiful towns in Croatia.
+Of course we are not the only ones who fancy the town and the island in general.
+During the last few years, the town of Hvar has been recommended by several world famous magazines as a top destination to visit, some have even called it the St Tropez of Croatia.
+The island was placed in the top 10 islands in the world.

-Below you find our travel tips for the town of Hvar as well as some great photos from the town.
-Information about visiting other cities on the island of Hvar like Stari grad or Jelsa will be described in separate articles.
-Feel free to leave a comment below if you have any question regarding visiting the city of Hvar.
+In our travel guide you will find travel tips for the town of Hvar, as well as some great photos of the town.
+There are also information about visiting other cities on the island of Hvar like Stari Grad or Jelsa Feel free to leave a comment below if you have any question regarding visiting the city of Hvar.

 Getting to Hvar

-Getting to the island of Hvar is possible with either ferry or catamaran: here we have described how to use the various travel option to get to the town of Hvar
+Getting to the island of Hvar is possible with either ferry or catamaran.

-- Car ferry from Drvenik to Sucuraj; if you are travelling to Hvar with a car from the south, the best option is to take the ferry from Drvenik to Sucuraj.
-During summer there are around 10 daily departures between the cities and duration of ferry trip is about 35 minutes.
-From Sucuraj there is about 75 km to Hvar town.
-If you travel by foot, you have bus to Hvar town in connection with some of the ferry arrivals.
-You can see ferry schedule here.
+- Car ferry from Drvenik to Sucuraj: If you are travelling to Hvar from the south with a car, the best option is to take the ferry from Drvenik to Sucuraj.
+During summer, there are around 10 daily departures between the cities and the duration of the trip is about 35 minutes.
+There is around 80 km from Sucuraj to Hvar town.
+If you travel without car, there are buses to Hvar town in connection with some of the ferry arrivals.
+You can check the ferry schedule here.

 To do and see in Hvar

-- My favourite sight is the fortress Spanjola / Fortica.
-The fortress is situated 90 meters above the city, you can walk from the old town which takes about 40 minutes (follow the signs from the main square); remember to bring water for the climb on hot summer days.
-(If you don’t like walking you can also drive to the fortress.)
+- My favorite sight is definitely the Fortica (Spanjola) fortress.
+The fortress is situated 90 meters above the city, so you can walk from the old town and that will take about 40 minutes.
+It is easy to find, just follow the signs from the main square- Also remember to bring water for the climb on hot summer days.
+In case you don’t like walking, you can also drive to the fortress.
 The award for the 40 minutes climb is… (click on the photo below).
+It is one of the most beautiful views in the world.
 Do I need to say more?

-Other things I can recommend to do or see close to Hvar:
+Other things I recommend to do or see close to Hvar:

-- Fortress Napoleon, (yes, it was build by the emperor Napoleon) – If the view from fortress Spanjola didn’t impress you, you might want to visit the second fortress above Hvar, the fortress Napoleon.
-The fortress is situated 241 meters above sea level, no need to say that the view from here is spectacular!
-You would need a car or taxi to get to the fortress.
+- Another interesting place is Napoleon fortress or Napoljun that was built by the emperor Napoleon.
+If the view from fortress Spanjola didn’t impress you, you might want to visit the second fortress above Hvar.
+The fortress is situated 241 meters above sea level, there is no need to say that the view from there is spectacular!
+Once you are there you’ll be greeted with 360-degree views of the greater Hvar area.
+The walk could be hard so taking a car or taxi is better option.

-- Trip to the highest peak of the island – Sveti Nikola (626 meters above the sea level), going here on your own is doable but not recommendable from my point of view.
-(See photos from St. Nikola in gallery below).
+- Trip to the highest peak of the island – Sveti Nikola that is situated 626 meters above the sea level.
+There are photos from St. Nikola in gallery below.

 Where to eat in Hvar

-In Hvar there are plenty of excellent restaurants, personally we like to eat at restaurant Vartal (see map below) which has great food at a fair price, but basically all the restaurants we have tried have been quite good.
-If you like to eat with a view, there are plenty of restaurants around the promenade to pick from.
+We personally like to eat at restaurant Vartal (see the map below) which has great food at a fair price, but basically all the restaurants we have tried have been quite good.
+If you like to dine with a view, there are plenty of restaurants around the promenade to pick from.
 Some of the most exclusive restaurants can be found in a small street next to the main square.
-The best way to find a suitable place to eat is to ask around.
+Lovely atmosphere and delicious food are guaranteed wherever you go.

-These websites should give a good impression of the restaurants options available in Hvar:
+These websites should give a good impression of the restaurant options available in Hvar:

 - Carpe diem: quite expensive, but undoubtedly the most famous bar in Hvar – Website